linode/docs/docs/quick-answers/linode-platform/resize-a-linode-disk/index.md

 8. Click **Boot** to turn on the Linode.

 {{< note >}}
 The Linode Manager will not allow you to resize your disk to an amount smaller than the space taken up by files on your filesystem.
-To confirm how much space you're using, issue the `df -h` command on your Linode
+To confirm how much space you're using, issue the `df -h` command on your Linode.
 {{< /note >}}